 - Best Cheese for Pupusas.
 Consider Salvadoran cheese like queso duro, queso fresco, or quesillo for more authentic flavor, but you can substitute with a blend of mozzarella cheese for great flavor.
 I've also seen some recipes with feta cheese as an option.

 - Moisten Your Hands.
-Dip your hands in water before handling pupusa dough, which can be sticky.
+Dip your hands in water or oil before handling pupusa dough, which can be sticky.
 This will make it easier to shape the pupusas without the dough sticking to your fingers.

 - Plain Pupusas.
 Feel free to skip stuffing your pupusas and serve them plain with salsa and curtido.
 You can easily pile other things onto them, like shredded meats and more.